swcarpentry/git-novice/episodes/03-create.md

 ![Initialize a Local Repository in your Workspace with the `git init` command verb](fig/cut-git-verb_map-01.png)

-Let's start with a new R project in Rstudio.
+Let's start with a new R project in RStudio.

 ::::::::::::::::: prereq

 ### PREREQUISITES

 To start, you need to be out of any R project.
-In Rstudio, close you Project from `File` > `Close Project`.
+In RStudio, close you Project from `File` > `Close Project`.
 You can confirm this in the upper right corner `Project: (None)`.

 ::::::::::::::::::::::::